 I am immunocompromised.
 How long after my second dose can I receive the third?

 For those who are moderately to severely immunocompromised who have received two doses of an mRNA vaccine (i.e. Pfizer or Moderna), the FDA and CDC recommend a third dose of the same vaccine 28 days or more after the second.
-If the same vaccine is not available, an alternate mRNA vaccine may be administered, though more research is needed to understand whether receiving a third dose of a different brand is safe and effective.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Atlanta, Boston, Chicago, Los Angeles, New York, Orange County,Phoenix, Portland, San Diego, the San Francisco Bay Area, Seattle, and Washington, DC.